Grand Prix of Long Beach

 The Grand Prix of Long Beach (known as Acura Grand Prix of Long Beach since 2019 for naming rights reasons) is an IndyCar Series race held on a street circuit in downtown Long Beach, California.
-Christopher Pook is the founder of the event.
-It was the premier race on the CART/Champ Car World Series calendar from 1996 to 2008, and the 2008 race was the final Champ Car series race prior to the formal unification and end of the open-wheel "split" between CART and IRL.
+It was the premier race on the CART/Champ Car World Series calendar from 1984 to 2008, with the 2008 race being the final Champ Car series race prior to the formal unification and end of the open-wheel "split" between CART and Indy Racing League (IRL).
 Since 2009, the race has been part of the unified IndyCar Series.
 The race is typically held in April.
-It is one of the longest continuously running events in Indy car racing and is considered one of the most prestigious events on the circuit.
+It is the second-oldest continuously running event in IndyCar racing behind only the Indianapolis 500, and is considered one of the most prestigious events on the circuit.